eosnetworkfoundation/grant-framework/applications/Defibox_vault.md

 - **Full-Time Equivalent (FTE):** 5 FTE
 - **Total Costs:** 80,000 USD

+- **Deliverables:**
+A. Developer documentation: Provide open developer documentation on how to use & integrate Defibox Vault open-source protocol.
+B. User tutorials: Provide video & explainers articles for users on how to use Defibox Vault protocol & sTokens.

-Full launch as milestone reached, 80,000 USD for total cost in which 24,000 USD for security audit fees (already paid) and 56,000 USD for development cost.
+Full launch as milestone reached, 80,000 USD for total cost in which 24,000 USD for security audit fees and 56,000 USD for development cost.

 ## Future Plans